kolesan/repo-explorer/README.md

 These tests have to be kept up to date since their asserts are susceptible to outside world changes.<br>
 If they fail unexpectedly, first check if the data they are working with has not changed.

+You will need to provide [github access token](#github-token) for these tests to work.

 ## Building production bundle